himynameisdave/Lesslie/README.md

 ![Lesslie](http://media.giphy.com/media/aek4CX1IzVx7y/giphy.gif)

 We all need a good LESS library to simplify stupid things like vendor prefixes and just general annoyances we all face.
+[And no one has ever thought of building a LESS library before](http://designshack.net/articles/css/battle-of-the-less-mixin-libraries-less-elements-vs-less-hat-vs-bootstrap/), so I guess I'll build it (you're welcome, world).

-Meet Lesslie.
-She's the cool new young thang on the block.
-Totally modular, constantly being updated & maintained, and easy to understand and use.
+Alas, Meet Lesslie.
+She's modular and simple to understand.

 Built out of little components that you can easily remove/steal/alter as you please, messing around with Lesslie is dead simple and is great for inspiration for your own Less library (because there is nothing better than DIY).

+**Well-structured documentation coming soon (promise)**

 ---